DataDog/integrations-core/kube_apiserver_metrics/README.md

                      [
                        {
                          "prometheus_url": "%%host%%:%%port%%/metrics",
-                         "bearer_token_auth": "true",
+                         "bearer_token_auth": "true"
                        }
                      ]
 ```
-The Datadog Cluster Agent will then schedule the check(s) for each endpoint onto Datadog Agent(s).
+Then the Datadog Cluster Agent schedules the check(s) for each endpoint onto Datadog Agent(s).

 Disclaimer: Your apiserver(s) need to run as pods, other methods (e.g. systemd unit) are not supported at the moment.

-You can also run the check by configuring the endpoints directly in the `kube_apiserver_metrics.d/conf.yaml` file, in the `conf.d/` folder at the root of your
+You can also run the check by configuring the endpoints directly in the `kube_apiserver_metrics.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent’s configuration directory][9].
 See the [sample kube_apiserver_metrics.d/conf.yaml][2] for all available configuration options.

-By default the agent running the check will try to get the Service Account bearer token to authenticate against the APIServer, if you are not using RBACs, you can set `bearer_token_auth` to `false`.
+By default the Agent running the check tries to get the service account bearer token to authenticate against the APIServer.
+If you are not using RBACs, set `bearer_token_auth` to `false`.

 Finally, if you run the Datadog Agent on the master nodes, you can rely on [Autodiscovery][4] to schedule the check.
-It will be automatic if you are running the official image `k8s.gcr.io/kube-apiserver`.
+It is automatic if you are running the official image `k8s.gcr.io/kube-apiserver`.

-2. [Restart the Agent][5]
+2. [Restart the Agent][5].

 ### Validation

-[Run the Agent's `status` subcommand][6] and look for `kube_apiserver_metrics` under the Checks section.
+[Run the Agent's status subcommand][6] and look for `kube_apiserver_metrics` under the Checks section.

 ## Data Collected